 If you enjoy collecting art or even painting, why not build a space for it?!

-You don’t need to too much to your garage in order to convert it.
-The simpler the better.
+Thankfully, this is one of the easiest garage conversion ideas as there’s not much to do.
+Actually, the simpler the better.
 Start by replacing the door with a wall and a window.

 With the space converted, ensure you have power and light.
 Keep the interior simple, paint the walls in an off-white colour and use a dark hardwood floor.